coder-1304/Apache-Solr-doc/Notes/4- Overview.md

 Now, when a document is indexed, the content of both the "title" and "description" fields will be automatically copied to the "content" field.
 This allows users to search for products using keywords from either the title or description, simplifying the search process.

 ### Creating a "Catchall" Copy Field

-Before we begin indexing, let's make one final adjustment.

 Previously, when we queried our indexed documents, we didn't have to specify a specific field to search because our configuration was set up to copy all fields into a text field, which served as the default search field when none was specified.

 However, in our current configuration, this rule isn't in place.
 Consequently, we would need to define a field for every query, which is impractical.
 Instead, we can establish a "catchall field" by creating a copy field that gathers data from all fields and indexes it into a designated field named `_text_`.
 Let's proceed with that.